 Here’s a short video of Higuera sealing his 20th win of 1986.

 My book Building the Brewers: Bud Selig and the Return of Major League Baseball to Milwaukee is available to be ordered on the McFarland website.
-Also is listed on Amazon and Barnes & Noble.
+Kindle version on Amazon.

 (The story you just read is not part of the book)